enarjord/passivbot/README.md

 - added indicator ema
 - rewrote backtester

+2021-01-28
+- changed backtesting results formatting
+- fixed insufficient margin error
+- added possiblility of using more indicators
+- many other fixes and changes...

 ------------------------------------------------------------------

 released freely -- anybody may copy, redistribute, modify, use for commercial, non-commercial, educational or non-educational purposes, censor, claim as one's own or otherwise do or not do whatever without permission from anybody